aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/bevel/_index.md

 ```

-Gets and sets the width of the bevel, or how far into the shape it is applied.
+the width of the bevel, or how far into the shape it is applied.
 In unit of Points.

 **Returns:**
 double